nirix-old/blogaze/README.md

 `gem install ramaze`

-Go to the directory you have the Blogaze code in
+Go to the directory you have the Blogaze in

+1. Run `bundle install`, this should install the required gems.

-1. Setup the database (this is for sqlite)
+2. Setup the database in the `config/database.rb` file (rename database.default.rb)

-   `sequel -m migration sqlite://db/sqlite.db`
+   `sequel -m migration mysql2://user:pass@localhost/database_name`

-2. Start Ramaze
+3. Start Ramaze

-  `ramaze start`

-3. Optional but recommended

-  `sudo rm -rf /usr/bin/php`
+  `ramaze start` unless you want to use something else, I recommend using Thin.

 Why
 ------